lbriais/stacked_config/README.md

 ### Changing the way things are merged

-The [super_stack gem][SS] defines some different merge policies.
+The [super_stack gem][SS] defines various merge policies.
 By default `stacked_config` will use the `SuperStack::MergePolicies::FullMergePolicy` that merges hashes and arrays at all levels.
 But you can choose to completely change the merge behaviour by changing the merge policy.
-See [super_stack gem][SS] documentation for other merge policies.
+See [super_stack gem][SS] documentation for other available merge policies.

-Merge policies can be changed either at orchestrator level or at layer level by setting the merge_policy property.
+Merge policies can be changed either at orchestrator level (globally) or at layer level (for the layer only) by setting the `merge_policy` property.

 This is actually exactly what happens when the `config-override` flag is passed on the command line.
 It triggers the change of the merge policy of the extra layer from `SuperStack::MergePolicies::FullMergePolicy` to `SuperStack::MergePolicies::OverridePolicy`.

-## A complete example of a program using `stacked_config`
+## A complete example of a program using this Gem

 Save the following file somewhere as `example.rb`.